-Why cruise Sweden
+Why cruise in Sweden?

-You can cruise to Sweden on a wide variety of cruise lines, from budget to luxury and large to small, like Fred Olsen Cruise Lines, Celebrity Cruises and P&O Cruises, and Hurtigruten, Scenic, Crystal Cruises and Silversea.
+You can cruise to Sweden on a wide variety of cruise lines, from budget to luxury and large to small, such as Fred.
+Olsen Cruise Lines, Celebrity Cruises and P&O Cruises, and Hurtigruten, Scenic, Crystal Cruises and Silversea.

-Best places to visit in Sweden
+Best places to visit when on a cruise in Sweden

 Despite its tiny size – housing only 13,000 inhabitants –Nynäshamn has made a serious mark on Sweden’s foodie scene.
 Travellers and locals flock to this to gorge on fantastic local produce, which includes cheese, smoked fish, beer and sausages, all of which Vikings are said to have visited for, too.
 Nynäshamn is just one hour’s drive from Stockholm (or a steam train ride) and the town itself is charming, a quaint little coastal village with amazing sea views.
 Start your foodie journey at Nynäs Rökeri & Fiskhall for the best smoked fish in town, before washing it down with a brew from Nynäshamns Ångbryggeri – an award-winning microbrewery.
 A harbour party is also hosted each summer and there are various local craft fairs throughout the year.